 The good news?
-Even though many of us didn't learn about energetic boundaries as children, we can retrace our steps and retroactively heal ourselves and reset them.
-Our psyche and soul stores every energetic imbalance and violation in the cells and bones of our bodies.
+Even though many of us didn't learn about energetic boundaries as children, we can retrace our steps and retroactively reset them.
+Our psyche and soul store every energetic imbalance and violation in the cells and bones of our bodies.
 All that we need to do is retrace this labyrinth of dis-ease and symptoms until we're back in the heart of our wholeness and true self.

 Are you aware of and actively maintaining your energetic boundaries?
 How did you learn about them?
 What points in this article resonate the most with you?
 Will they change your outlook or actions in life?

-Side note: Some highly sensitive children are dealing with many more energetic imbalances—harmful radiation from electromagnetic fields (EMF's), processed food, ancestral and societal shadow parts, past-life memories, entities, premonitions, environmental crises, and other psychic phenomena—at early ages before learning these important foundational skills.
-Remove these as much from their environment as possible.
-If you are unable to validate and support them in regard to the mysterious parts in a way that soothes and grounds them (by helping them feel safe with you and in their bodies so no other energies find holes and pockets to occupy), get professional help from someone with expertise.
+Side note: Some highly sensitive children are dealing with many more energetic imbalances—harmful radiation from electromagnetic fields (EMF's), processed food, ancestral and societal shadow parts, past-life memories, environmental crises, learning and psychological disabilities, and psychic bleedthroughs—in addition to lacking these important foundational skills.
+Remove these factors as much from their environment as possible.
+If you are unable to validate and support them in regard to the mysterious and spiritual emergencies (not able to help them feel safe with you and present to prevent energies from coming in and occupying empty space in their bodies), get professional help from someone with expertise.

-Too many in my practice with powerful gifts and sensitivities (and actually remarkably strong boundaries and self-awareness compared to their peers but still flooded due to challenges) have ended up in psychiatric hospitals and/or got misdiagnosed and medicated for severe mental disorders due to limited or a complete lack of understanding of subtle realities and spiritual emergencies.
-It's possible to navigate these difficult scenarios with more finesse and the person affected may even come out on the other end feel empowered and more intimately connected with their authentic self and callings.
+Too many clients in my practice with powerful gifts and sensitivities (and with remarkably strong boundaries and self-awareness compared to their peers) have ended up in psychiatric hospitals and/or were misdiagnosed and medicated for severe mental disorders due to poor understanding of spiritual emergencies.
+It's possible to navigate these difficult scenarios with more finesse so that the person having a spiritual emergency may come out on the other end feeling empowered and more intimately connected to their authentic self.